ppforest2 v0.1.0

 • Immutable configuration — store parameters as const private members set in the constructor.

-• to_json() — serialises the strategy's name and parameters to JSON for model persistence and display.
+• to_json() — returns a JSON object with the strategy's name and parameters for model persistence and display.

 • from_json() — static method that deserializes from JSON, validating keys and returning a Ptr.